CharGin-TechDevs/FEWD-2-responsive-design/README.md

 Will be adding a second version based on Nintendo and pixelated styles.
 NES.CSS will need to be linked

 Thanks To everyone at NES-style CSS Framework | ファミコン風CSSフレームワーク https://nostalgic-css.github.io/NES.css/
+# Update March 2020:
+#### Adjust to satisfy Digitalcrafts pre-work "About Me".
+Use Origingal project as template.
+Add in NES Framework for a change of pace.

 <br>

 # NEW PAGE WILL USE: